magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/external_tools.md

 - `--xml` and `--xml-version=2`: The analysis results are output in an XML format.
 This is specifically chosen for easy integration with external tools and for viewing with dedicated applications.
 - `--output-file=cppcheck_output.xml`: The report is saved to a fixed file named `cppcheck_output.xml` in the current working directory.
 - `--enable=all`: This flag enables all available checks, including style, performance, portability, and unused function checks, for a comprehensive analysis.
-- `--suppress=unknownMacro`: This flag prevents Cppcheck from reporting warnings for macros that are not defined in the source but are provided by the compiler or build environment.
-This helps to reduce noise and focus the report on more critical issues.
+- `j8`: This flag instructs Cppcheck to use 8 threads to speed up the analysis process on multi-core machines.
+Using multiple threads significantly reduces the time it takes to scan a large codebase.
+- `--suppressions-list=Tools\CppCheck\cppcheck_suppressions.txt`: This flag points to a suppression file that contains a list of specific warnings or errors to ignore during the analysis.
+This helps to manage known issues without modifying the code or the command line.
 - `-I"Library/include"`: This specifies the include path Cppcheck should use to resolve headers.
 In this case, it's a fixed path relative to the current directory.
 - `Library`: This specifies the source directory to be analyzed.
 In this configuration, it is a fixed directory named `Library`.